Energy

 Switches, sensors, dimmers and timers can all improve energy efficiency.

-Higher cost lighting options include fully programmable or automatic house lighting systems that will operate light and security systems to maximise operating efficiency.
+Higher cost options include fully programmable or automatic house lighting systems that will operate light and security systems to maximise operating efficiency.

 Switches